QuEraComputing/GenericTensorNetworks.jl/docs/src/ref.md

 ## Others
 #### Graph
-Except the `SimpleGraph` defined in [Graphs](https://github.com/JuliaGraphs/Graphs.jl), `GenericTensorNetworks` also defines the following types and functions.
+Except the `SimpleGraph` defined in [Graphs](https://github.com/JuliaGraphs/Graphs.jl), `GenericTensorNetworks` also defines the following graph types and functions.

 ```@docs
 HyperGraph